O'Reilly and the Law of the Jungle

 On the positive side, however, my besting of O'Reilly in the debate led to my being inundated by requests for interviews from mainstream and progressive news media sources all over the world.
 This plethora of interviews have continued apace until today during the course of all the terrible events that have transpired in the world since September 11: the war against Afghanistan; the global war on terrorism; massive assaults on international law, human rights, civil rights, civil liberties, and the United States Constitution; the war against Iraq; Guantanamo; kangaroo courts; the Bush Jr. torture scandal, etc.

 I have done the best I can to oppose this Bush Jr. juggernaut of nihilism.
-Ultimately it will be up to the American people to decide the future direction of the United States of America and thus indirectly, because of America's preponderant power, unfairly for the rest of the world.
+Ultimately it will be up to the American people to decide the future direction of the

 The present danger still remains Machiavellian power politics.
 The only known antidote is international law, international organizations, human rights, and the United States Constitution.
 In our thermonuclear age, humankind's existential choice is that stark, ominous, and compelling.
 As Americans, we must not hesitate to apply this imperative regimen immediately before it becomes too late for the continuation of our human species itself.